miker704/Strife/patches.md

     - Added New Update Loading Screen.
     - Added New Update Loading Screen Container.
     - Update Is ready Icon when clicked now goes to the upload loading screen instead of the normal loading screen.
+    - Switched to SCSS Vars for styles for Loading, intrusion, serverDeleted (Warp), and update screens.

 ## Backend Changes